Recipes

 • 3rd argument: A number, the number of ticks the pot must boil for

-• 4th argument: A number, the temperature °C that the pot must be above to start boiling
+• 4th argument: A number, the temperature, in °C, that the pot must get to in order to start boiling/start processing the recipe

-• ItemOutput: An array of ItemStackProviderJSs indicating what items should be left in the pot
+• : An array of ItemStackProviders indicating what items should be left in the pot

-• FluidOutput: A FluidStack that the pot produces at the completion of the recipe
+• : A FluidStack that the pot produces at the completion of the recipe

-• Outputs: A convenience method for setting both outputs, identical to .itemOutput().fluidOutput()
+• : A convenience method for setting both outputs, identical to .itemOutput(itemOutput).fluidOutput(fluidOutput)

-Pots will not accept any fluids not tagged tfc:usable_in_pot, make sure the input/output fluid(s) are tagged as such
+Pots will only accept fluids tagged tfc:usable_in_pot, make sure the input/output fluid(s) are tagged as such

 Example